Skip to main content

 • Do not stop or park anywhere on the 16th Street side of the school, which is the bus zone

-• Do not attempt to bypass the line of parents by driving into on the 18th street side of the parking lot.
+• Please do not attempt to bypass the line of parents by driving in through the 18th street side of the parking lot to drop off your student.

-• Our parking lots can be very congested right before and right after school, especially on the first day of school and our high school parking lot can have a lot of inexperienced drivers.
+• Our parking lots can be very congested right before and right after school, especially on the first day of school.
+Our high school parking lot can have a lot of young and sometimes inexperienced drivers.
 Please plan your schedule to be able to obey the school zone speed limit of 20 mph, parking lot speed limit of 5 mph and to yield to pedestrains and other vehicles while in our parking lots.